rodrigopavezi/time-locked-wallet/README.md

 ### To Develop

 2. Run `yarn` to install all the dependencies
-3. Once installation is complete, `cd` into your app's directory and run `yarn chain` or `npm run chain` to start a local hardhat environment
+3. Once installation is complete, `cd` into your app's directory and run `yarn chain` to start a local hardhat environment
 4. Open another terminal and `cd` into your app's directory
-5. Run `yarn deploy` or `npm run deploy` to deploy the example contract locally
+5. Run `yarn deploy` to deploy the example contract locally
-6. Run `yarn dev` or `npm run dev` to start your FrontEnd dev environment
+6. Run `yarn dev` to start your FrontEnd dev environment
+7. Run `yarn test` to run tests of the smart contracts

 ## Technologies